Privacy Policy

 When you submit our contact form, we collect the following personal information: your full name, telephone number, email address, the service you're enquiring about, the approximate location of your property, and any additional details you provide in your message about the problem you're experiencing.

-We collect this information through our website contact form, which is processed by our form handling service (Basin).
+We collect this information through our website contact form.
 This information is essential for us to understand your situation, match you with the most appropriate specialist, and facilitate the referral process.

 We do not collect sensitive personal data, financial information, or data about children.
 We do not use automated decision-making or profiling based on the data we collect.